 Although the trails on the ranch are groomed, when you venture out on your own into backcountry or non-groomed trails, safety gear is recommended.
 GPS locators and beacons that operate independently of mobile networks are highly recommended.
 Avalanche probes are good to help determine path safety.
 Compactable shovel and avalanche snorkels are also a good idea if you are entering areas with potential hazards.

-When you’re coming to Turpin Meadow Ranch for white season adventures, our trails have a small one-time use fee for overnight guests.
-(Breakfast and dinner are free for overnight guests.)
+When you’re coming to the ranch for winter adventures, our trails have a small one-time use fee for overnight guests.
 Day passes—and breakfast, lunch, and dinner meals—can also be purchased (day guests, please call ahead for dinner reservations).

 We looking forward to seeing you by the fire in the lodge after you’ve spent the day exploring.